hmiryala1010/react-interview-exercise/README.md

 * Add search suggestion/autocomplete for district and school names to improve user experience and reduce invalid queries
 * Implement **dark mode** toggle for UI flexibility
+* Make the layout fully responsive across all devices for optimal usability on phones, tablets, and desktops

 ---